mathwhiz1212/daplie-tools/README.md

 but we plan to move to completely using Vanity Nameservers before our public launch.

 To play with Vanity Nameservers
-(WARNING: you may experience dns resolution issues while we are still in development) you can set the nameserver glue records for your domain to us even today:
+(WARNING: you may experience DNS resolution issues while we are still in development) you can set the nameserver glue records for your domain to us even today:

 ```bash